 You can’t — or shouldn’t — force someone to take the helm, Messervey says.
 The long-term success of the company requires a succession process that allows the right family business leader to rise to the leadership role.
 It’s healthier for the family and well as the family enterprise.

-If it’s a forced march, whether it‘s the second generation, the third generation, or the tenth generation, you’re asking someone to give up their individual dreams, hopes and aspirations for the good of the family, which will never work, Messervey says.
+If it’s a forced march, whether it‘s the second generation, the third generation, or the tenth generation, you’re asking someone to give up their individual dreams, hopes and aspirations for the good of the family.
+That just leads to family business conflict and it never works, Messervey says.

 2. A vigorous evaluation of “what do we own and why do we own it” should be conducted each year.